 “I liked the idea of being able to utilize the power of animation to tell stories,” said Hodgson, director of digital content at Palace Sports & Entertainment.
 “When 3D started to become popular and I found out CCS offered a program, I jumped at enrolling.
 I built my portfolio up at another college then transferred to CCS.

 “I remember my professors in the digital animation program emphasizing that regardless of which medium you use to tell a story (3D or 2D), what you create is only as powerful as the story itself.
 This means that if you made a super kick-ass 3D animation but the story lacked, then you failed.
 Now, on the other hand, if you have an outstanding story and only animate it with stick figures, it will have more of an impact than the flashy, 3D piece.
 This lesson continues to impact my work today.”

-“I’ve only been with Palace Sports & Entertainment for a few months, but so far I’m enjoying the opportunity to work with a new organization to rebuild our brand and expand our digital community,” he said.
+“I’ve really enjoyed the opportunity to work with this organization to rebuild our brand and expand our digital community,” he said.

-Now that the Pistons are in their off season, Hodgson has shifted his attention to the concert/entertainment side at DTE and Meadowbrook.
+During the Pistons’ off season, Hodgson shifts his attention to the concert/entertainment side at DTE and Meadowbrook.
 This involves coming up with new ideas for digital content as well as identifying brand advocates for the company.